kahnchana/video-prediction-policy/README.md

 `val_dataset_dir` is the root to datasets and `val_idx` is the sample index.
 The generated video is save in the folder`video_output`.

-## Trainning Video Prediction Policy on Calvin
+## Training Video Prediction Policy on Calvin

 ### 🛸 Training requirements
 Our experiments are run on one node with 8 A800/H100 cards.